BobcatBill/xymon-temperature/README.md

 xymon-temperature
 =================

-Monolithic temperature script for Xymon
+Temperature script to pull temps from IPMI if available and sysctl for BSD systems